Ageing cattle by their teeth

 The age of an animal is often referred to by the number of permanent teeth.
 An animal with only milk teeth is called a ‘milk tooth’, an animal with 2 permanent teeth is a ‘2 tooth’ and so on until they have a full set of 8 permanent teeth when they are said to be an ‘8 tooth’ or ‘full mouth’.

-The range in age at teeth eruption is enormous.
-It varies from beast to beast due to individuality, breed, nutrition and climatic influences.
-Cattle that exhibit early sexual maturity (puberty) have teeth eruption at younger ages than late maturing cattle.
-British-bred cattle have tooth eruption at younger ages than Brahman cross cattle.
+The range in age at teeth eruption varies enormously from beast to beast due to individuality, breed, nutrition and climatic influences.
+Cattle, such as British-bred cattle, that exhibit early sexual maturity (puberty) experience teeth eruption at younger ages than late maturing cattle, such as Brahman cross cattle.

 |2 tooth||British cattle

 |8 tooth||British cattle

 This table shows that a beast with four permanent incisor teeth could be as young as 26 months or as old as 38 months.